hyperbudget/statement-downloader/README.md

 # statement-downloader
-Automagic selenium statement downloader. *USE AT OWN RISK*
+Automagic node-webdriver-selenium-based bank statement downloader. *USE AT OWN RISK*

 ## What is this monstrosity?
 It logs in to your bank account and downloads your bank statement. *Yeaaaah...*